marcop135/bullframe.css/README.md

 [https://github.com/marcop135/bullframe.css](https://github.com/marcop135/bullframe.css)

-bullframe.css is a Sass (SCSS) framework that works in all browsers, modern or not.
+bullframe.css is a Sass (SCSS) framework that works in a wide range of desktop and mobile browsers (IE11+).

-It's a cross-browser (blink/webkit/gecko/trident), responsive, IE8+ collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.
+It's a cross-browser and responsive collection of default HTML UI elements ([atoms](https://bradfrost.com/blog/post/atomic-web-design)) for your Sass project.

-1. Add a good HTML template
-2. Write semantic HTML5
-3. Add a few utility classes (optional)
-4. Add JS polyfills (optional)
-5. _...ready to go everywhere!_
+**Just add bullframe.css, write semantic HTML5, and you are ready to go everywhere!**

 <br>

 ## Best features

-- IE8+ support and a wide range of desktop and mobile browsers
+- Wide range of desktop and mobile browsers support
 - Add responsive-ness and normalize as much as possible HTML elements *out-of-the-box*
 - Progressive responsive web design focused
 - Responsive, cross-browser, HTML5 form elements by default
-- A simple 12-columns fluid grid system with IE8+ support
+- A simple 12-columns fluid grid system
 - Sass architecture
 - CSS BEM
 - Responsive typography